iiitv/TravelDiaries-frontend/README.md

-# TravelDiaries-frontend

-Mobile Application for Travel Diaries

-Timeline and to-be-done will be added soon.
+# login & SignUp Activity Using Firebase Cloud.
+In this project I created andoid appliction which is include authentication for login and registration.